-- Basic Properties: Type.
+- Basic Properties: Style.
 Allows one to alter the type of graphic without creating a new one.
 For instance, you can change an oval graphic into a rectangle graphic by setting this property.

 - Basic Properties: Antialiased.
 When checked, smoothes out the "jaggy" appearance of curved and angled lines by filling the jags with lighter colored pixels of the same hue.

-- Basic Properties: Size (more accurately lineSize).
+- Basic Properties: Line thickness (sometimes referred to as lineSize).
 This number determines the thickness, in pixels, of the line that describes the shape of the graphic.

 There is an object hierarchy in LiveCode through which properties settings are passed or “inherited,” much like physical characteristics and personality traits within a biological family.
 Properties for a particular object are “inherited” from another object higher in the hierarchy.
 It may be viewed in terms of ownership: Stacks contain and therefore own cards and groups, which in turn contain and own control objects such as buttons, fields, images, etc. In biological terms, stacks are grandparents, cards and groups are parents, and buttons and fields are the children.
 Properties are passed or inherited through that hierarchy.
 Consequently, if a stack has a particular property value, then all objects owned by that stack inherit the same property value.
 Changing that particular characteristic subsequently changes the property for all objects below that object in the hierarchy (here the biological metaphor breaks down).
 Property values are passed only down the hierarchy.
 They never move up, nor do they affect objects that exist together on the same card.